 The Carpinteria Sanitary District was formed in 1928 to provide wastewater collection and disposal to area residents.
-During the 1930’s and 40’s wastewater was collected and discharged to the ocean without the benefit of treatment.
+During the 1930’s and 40’s wastewater was collected and discharged to the Pacific Ocean without the benefit of treatment.
 It was during this period that the bulk of the sewer system serving the downtown area was constructed.

-As the community grew so did the sewer collection system and the treatment plant.
-In 1961, the treatment plant was expanded and upgraded to a capacity of 2.0 million gallons per day which included a new, longer outfall pipe, primary clarification, trickling filters, final clarification and anaerobic sludge digestion.
+As the community grew so did the sewer collection system and the treatment facility.
+In 1961, the plant was expanded and upgraded to a capacity of 2.0 million gallons per day which included a new, longer outfall pipe, primary clarification, trickling filters, final clarification and anaerobic sludge digestion.
 This facility served the community well for over 30 years.

 In 1993 the District completed another major upgrade to its wastewater treatment plant that involved replacement of the majority of the process infrastructure.
 This project was funded through issuance of revenue bonds that are being repaid by sewer users.
 The current treatment plant includes preliminary screening and grit removal, primary clarification, extended aeration biological treatment, final clarification, chemical disinfection, aerobic digestion and odor control systems.
-The current plant capacity is 2.5 million gallons per day and dry weather flows have been averaging 1.4 million gallons per day in recent years.
+The current plant capacity is 2.5 million gallons per day and dry weather flows have been averaging 1.1 million gallons per day in recent years.